Get

 When you arrive at your vet’s, they will assess your dog first for any immediate danger.
 They will then decide on a diagnostic plan and treatment options.

 There are three main ways they will treat your dog.
 The first one will be to monitor your dog and keep a close eye on them.
-The second will be to use an endoscope under general anesthesia, which is a camera they can insert into your dog’s mouth and down its throat to visualize the location of the toothpick if it hasn’t traveled far down the digestive tract.
+The second will be to use an endoscope under general anesthesia, which is a camera they can insert into your dog’s mouth and down their throat to visualize the location of the toothpick if it hasn’t traveled far down the digestive tract.
 The third option is surgery under general anesthesia.

 Boston Terrier dog being examined by a vet using stethoscope